eabdelfa/03_philosophers/README.md

 - The program takes the following arguments:
   `number_of_philosophers` `time_to_die` `time_to_eat` `time_to_sleep` `[number_of_times_each_philosopher_must_eat]`

   - `number_of_philosophers`: The number of philosophers and also the number of forks.
+Must be between 1 and 200 (inclusive).
   - `time_to_die`: Time in milliseconds.
 If a philosopher doesn't start eating 'time_to_die' ms after the start of their last meal or the start of the simulation, they die.
+Must be > 60.
   - `time_to_eat`: Time in milliseconds it takes for a philosopher to eat.
+Must be > 60.
   - `time_to_sleep`: Time in milliseconds a philosopher spends sleeping.
+Must be > 60.
   - `number_of_times_each_philosopher_must_eat` (optional): If all philosophers have eaten at least this many times, the simulation stops.
+Must be positive.

+### Error Handling

+- All arguments are validated at startup.
+If any argument is invalid, a clear error message is printed to stderr and the program exits with a failure code.
+- Error messages include:
+  - Usage message for wrong argument count
+  - All arguments must be positive and less than INT_MAX
+  - Philosopher count must be between 1 and 200
+  - Time arguments must be greater than 60 ms
+  - Optional eat count must be positive

+### Build & Clean

+- Use `make` in `philo/` or `philo_bonus/` to build each part.
+- Use `make fclean` to remove all build artifacts.

 ## Allowed System Functions